cicerotcs/tic_tac_toe_game/README.md

-# TIC TAC TOW GAME
+# TIC TAC TOE GAME

 ### How the game works